-B. Brown Act
+€.B.
+Brown Act

+The Committee as a Whole is subject to the Brown Act.
 The procedural requirements of the Brown Act apply to all committees that have either: (a) continuing subject matter jurisdiction over a matter or group of related matters; or (b) a regular meeting schedule set by Council action.
 All Standing Committees are Brown Act bodies.
 Ad hoc committees are generally not Brown Act bodies, provided that they are temporary bodies, formed for the purpose of addressing a limited or single purpose, include only members of Council, and do not have a regular meeting schedule set by Council action.
 When Council creates an Ad Hoc committee that is not a Brown Act body, Council may, at its discretion, direct that the committee follow Brown Act procedures.

-C. Creation and Appointment
+D.C.
+Creation and Appointment